CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

 3. Note that the simulation code will have exactly the same structure as the starter-kit.
 Hence, please do not modify any file outside the ``agent`` folder, except the ``.cfg`` file (The ``.cfg`` file can be revised to incorporate different training traffic).

+4. If you model need to import or load some files, please put them to the ``agent`` folder and make sure to use the absolute path.
+Examples are shown in the beginning of fixed time ``agent.py``.

-4. Please also make sure to only use the packages in the given docker file, so that your code can be executed at the evaluation platform.
+5. Please also make sure to only use the packages in the given docker file, so that your code can be executed at the evaluation platform.

-5. Participants can report the python package required to build the model if these packages are not included in the current docker environment.
+6. Participants can report the python package required to build the model if these packages are not included in the current docker environment.
 The support team will evaluate the request and determine whether to add the package to the provided docker environment.

-6. Participants are responsible for ensuring that all the submissions can be successfully tested under the given evaluation framework.
+7. Participants are responsible for ensuring that all the submissions can be successfully tested under the given evaluation framework.